-Mountain Women of the World is a collaborative project by non-profit organisation Empowering Women of Nepal, non-profit organisation Feminist Hiking Collective, groups Kilimanjaro Women and las Cholitas Escaladoras de Bolivia, enterprises Mujeres a la Cumbre and Women Who Hike-Africa.
+Mountain Women of the World is a collaborative project by non-profit organisation Empowering Women of Nepal, non-profit organisation Feminist Hiking Collective, groups Kilimanjaro Women and las Cholitas Escaladoras de Bolivia, groups Mujeres a la Cumbre, Topchu Art Group and Women Who Hike-Africa.

 The project aims to build a transnational network of mountain women*, build mountain women's collective feminist leadership, strengthen economic justice, narrate a collective mountaineering story and foreground the collective knowledge and experience of mountain women in protecting mountains.